 Which type of clients are you looking for?

 Before finding your first client, you need to define what your ideal client looks like based on the freelance services you offer.
 For example, if you are a freelance writer, which type of industries suit your copywriter skillset?
 If you offer graphic design services, do you prefer working with small business owners and can you also build websites with Wordpress or Webflow?
-Narrowing down your focus will allow you to build credibility with your target audience and make your business development efforts more productive.
+Additionally, if you are a photo editor, are you proficient in using tools to automate your photo editing and create stunning visuals for your clients?

 Why should a client choose your freelance business?